OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 ![peak map](../images/introduction/spectrum_peakmap.png)

-## Techniques for improved identification and quanitifcation
+## Improving identification and quantification with labelling techniques

 While the combination of liquid chromatography and mass spectrometry can ease the process of characterising molecules of interest, further techniques are required to easily identify and quantify these molecules.
 This section discusses both labeled and label-free quantification techniques.